 5.Notice Requirements – A notice is sent informing the family of the right to extended Medicaid for up to the maximum of twelve (12) months.
 The notice also sets forth the following beneficiary responsibilities.
 The family must:

 a.Submit a report which includes an accounting of the family's earned income and the "necessary child care" expenses;

-b.Enroll in an employer's health plan (whether individual or family coverage) if it is offered at no cost to the parent / caretaker in accordance with the provisions related to the Rite Share Premium Assistance Program set forth in Part 30-05-3 of this Title; and
+b.Enroll in an employer's health plan (whether individual or family coverage) if it is offered at no cost to the parent/caretaker in accordance with the provisions related to the Rite Share Premium Assistance Program set forth in Subchapter 05 Part of this Chapter; and

-6.Loss of Benefits Due to Employment - To receive extended Medicaid is employment of a parent / caretaker or other member(s) of the family whose earned income contributes to the family's loss of eligibility for Section 1931 Medicaid.
-Often employment linked with other changes, such as a parent returning to the home or a child turning eighteen, may combine to cause the loss of eligibility.
+6.Loss of Benefits Due to Employment – To receive extended Medicaid is employment of a parent/caretaker or other member(s) of the family whose earned income contributes to the family's loss of eligibility for Section 1931 Medicaid.
+Often employment linked with other changes, such as a parent returning to the home or a child turning eighteen (18), may combine to cause the loss of eligibility.
 While there must be a relationship between earned income and the loss of eligibility for Section 1931 Medicaid to qualify for extended Medicaid, the advent or increase in earned income need not be the only factor causing the loss.

 8.Extended Medicaid is provided to those beneficiaries who:

 a.Are living in the household, and whose needs and income were included in determining Section 1931 eligibility of the assistance unit at the time such benefits were discontinued;